Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

 German Version – To view the PDF, please click on the image below.

-Germany consumes around 13 exajoules of energy - this corresponds to around 2.3 percent of global primary energy consumption.
-This puts Germany in seventh place among the world's largest energy consumers compared to other countries.
+Germany consumes around 13 exajoules of energy – this corresponds to approximately 2.3 percent of global primary energy consumption.
+This places Germany seventh among the world's largest energy consumers.

-Germany generates almost a third of the energy it consumes domestically; the rest has to be imported.
-The primary energy source lignite and renewable energies make the largest contribution to domestic energy production.
-Mineral oil, natural gas and hard coal are largely supplied from abroad.
+Germany generates just under a third of its energy domestically; the rest must be imported.
+Lignite and renewable energy sources make the largest contribution to domestic energy production.
+Petroleum, natural gas, and hard coal are largely imported.

-Since the energy supply in Germany is based predominantly on fuel imports and Germany is therefore dependent on countries and regions such as the Middle East or Russia, the expansion of renewable energies also serves to reduce dependence on imports.
-Over the last ten years, the share of renewable energies in energy consumption in Germany has more than doubled.
-It is currently around 14 percent.
+Since Germany's energy supply is largely based on fuel imports, making it dependent on countries and regions like the Middle East and Russia, the expansion of renewable energies also serves to reduce this import dependency.
+Within the last ten years, the share of renewable energies in Germany's energy consumption has more than doubled.
+It currently stands at around 14 percent.

 Suitable for: